HMS Ark Royal (R09): Legacy

-While Ark Royals career spanned 24 years from the time of her commissioning (her name was a household word), she spent as much time in refit; repair and reserve and modernisation as in commissioned service (12 years).
+While Ark Royals career spanned 24 years from the time of her commissioning, she spent as much time in refit; repair and reserve and modernisation as in commissioned service (12 years).
 It required a lot of effort from her engineers to keep her serviceable between yard periods.
 Ark Royal had been poorly preserved during her lengthy construction from 1942 to 1955, and much of her machinery was obsolete by her completion, including her dated DC electrics, supplemented later by some AC systems, resulting in a ship that experienced regular defects and mechanical failure.
 Eagle was a more reliable and well-built ship, and spent far more time at sea than her sister.
 The scrapping of Ark Royal in 1980, two years after Eagle, marked the end of conventional fixed-wing aircraft operations aboard Royal Navy carriers.
 She had borne so many innovations, yet her replacement was not equipped with any of these.
 There was some discussion about preserving her as a museum ship, and some private funds were raised; the MOD would not sanction these efforts.
 The Fleet Air Arm Museum has subsequently mimicked the ship's island and flight deck in its central hall as an Aircraft Carrier Experience exhibition.

 The remained in service after her, but had been converted to a helicopter commando carrier in 1971, and then as a V/STOL carrier.
 The much smaller could carry only vertical/short takeoff and landing aircraft and helicopters.
 The two new carriers, which were commissioned in 2017 and 2019, were originally designed to operate V/STOL aircraft.
 Despite expert advice, and in an attempt to reduce costs, the UK government requested that the new carriers be modified to operate conventional CATOBAR (catapult-assisted takeoff and barrier/arrested recovery) aircraft.
 Fitting electromagnetic catapults would have required huge structural changes and an upgrade of the ships' energy generation, which proved unfeasible, and resulted in a decision to return to the original configuration.